 To save on administration costs we are not able to contact you if your application is unsuccessful, but I would like to take the opportunity to thank you for your interest in our work.

-For a discussion about the role, or for any other queries, please contact Gemma Green (Domestic Abuse and Sexual Violence Service Manager) on 023 92 479254.
+For a discussion about the role, or for any other queries, please contact Lisa Brunt (Service Manager) on 023 92 479254.

 To download a copy of the Independent Sexual Violence Advocate (ISVA) job description, click here.